 Kindly enter your contact info by clicking here to express your interest.
-The registration will be complete when the fees are paid.

 My name is Viktor Laskov.
 I was born near Siberia in Russia, I grew up in several Eastern European countries like Ukraine, Hungary and Latvia.
 I am currently pursuing medicine at University Hospital Vinohrady at Prague in Czech Republic.

 I started planning my trip to India almost 6 months ago.
 My primary goal was to get a different type of experience in medical field.
 The secondary objective was to get a bit acquainted with Indian culture and people.
 I thought that the best way would be by going to some rural area of India.
 Fortunately, Drs.
 Rajesh and Shehnaz Kantharia at the hospital suggested that I should go visit them in Kailash Cancer Hospital at Muni Seva Ashram (MSA).

 If you've heard that visiting India would be a journey to another world you would be doubly convinced when you step into Muni Seva Ashram.
 This is an amazing and magical place, which is thoroughly imbued with the best human qualities and energy of amazing people.